Treaty United F.C.

 Treaty United Football Club is an Irish association football club based in Limerick.
-The club was founded in 2020 following the demise of Limerick F.C. and began playing in the League of Ireland in 2021.
+The club was founded in 2020 following the demise of Limerick F.C. and began playing in the League of Ireland Women's Premier Division in 2020 followed by the addition of a senior men's team to the First Division in 2021.
 They play their home matches at Markets Field, the same ground as their predecessors.

 History

 Name

-The name of the club stems from Limerick's nickname as "The Treaty county", itself a reference to the Treaty of Limerick of 1691, the document which brought an end to the Williamite War in Ireland.
+The name of the club stems from Limerick's nickname as "The Treaty County", itself a reference to the Treaty of Limerick of 1691, the document which brought an end to the Williamite War in Ireland.

 Formation of the club

 Following the liquidation of Limerick F.C. in 2019, the idea of a new team in Limerick arose.
 At first, it was to be called Limerick United but was forced to be changed due to threat of legal action from Limerick FC, because they had previously had that name.
 The name Treaty United was chosen as Limerick is known as the Treaty County, after the 1691 Treaty of Limerick.
 Treaty United was confirmed as the name, and the women's team Treaty United W.F.C. was ready to enter the 2020 Women's National League season and the men's the 2020 League of Ireland First Division, but the men's team withdrew their licensing application for the 2020 season.
 The club went through the licensing procedures the following year however and on 20 February 2021 it was announced by the Football Association of Ireland that the club had been granted a licence and would take part in the 2021 League of Ireland First Division, taking the place of Shamrock Rovers II from the previous season.
 Thus, the club is a continuation of senior football in Limerick, a story which began in 1937.
-The club kit, with its red and white stripes, is an ode to the same colours first worn by the Limerick teams of the 1930s.
-The blue shorts and socks also reflect on the blue kits worn by previous Limerick clubs over the decades, something that has resonated deeply with supporters.
+In 2024, The club announced that it would switch primary kit colours from red and white stripes, which was an ode to the colours of the first senior football team in the county to blue and white, a colour that has been associated with football in the county since August 1943.
 The very presence of Treaty in the Markets Field is significant, as this is widely viewed as the historical, spiritual home of Limerick football.